 The right automated AR solution will give you access to data that lets you ask important questions and get answers quickly:

 - Who are your most expensive paper invoice customers?

 - Which branch location consumes the most paper?
 Which one is the best at converting customers to electronic billing?

-- What is my electronic DSO?
+- What is my electronic days sales outstanding (DSO)?
 How has it improved month over month?

 - How many online payments are being made over the phone vs. online portal?

 - How can we transition customers to our secure portal?